 Research laboratory identified by July 1 of first year

-Comprehensive exam no later than end of fifth semester
+Comprehensive exam no later than September 15 of third year

 Final oral defense no later than seven years from start of program

 Students may choose from any elective coursework at the university approved by their PI.

 CBIO 524: Contrast Agents, Molecular Imaging and Kinetics

 CBIO 530: Proteins and Nucleic Acids as Drug Targets

 CBIO 550: Drug Disposition and Metabolism